 Watch groups are usually formed after a problem or crime in the area.
 They are formed using the same format as "How to Organize Your Neighborhood."
 You can be as formal or informal as the group feels will work for your area and/or needs.

 We would suggest calling your Community Police Officer to speak to you and be a part of your group.
 They provide valuable resources that will help in your efforts to create a safe neighborhood.
-The Liveable Neighborhoods office will also provide assistance and information for your group.
-We suggest you register your group name and boundaries including a contact person with Mary Jane Johnson, Director of Liveable Neighborhoods.
+The Livable Neighborhoods office will also provide assistance and information for your group.
+We suggest you register your group name and boundaries including a contact person with Mary Jane Johnson, Director of Livable Neighborhoods.
 This is necessary for you to be eligible to apply for grants from the Unified Government.

 Suggestions for forming a Neighborhood Watch Group

 - Start with a core group to help plan your first meeting.

 - Arrange for a meeting place in your area.
 Depending on the size of the group, you may use someone's home, local church, school or community center.

 - Prepare a flier that states the time, place, date and purpose for the meeting.